jimianelli/techinteractions/README.md

 This version of the technical interaction model has the capability of implementing a more complex HCR.
-1. updated version of the "Multsp_techint_KO" branch
+1. updated version of the "Multsp_techint_KO_LP" branch

 Information about the branch:
 1. OM.dat file controls the population dynamics of the Operating Model + the specifics of the data generation process (used in the Estimation Model) + how the fishing strategies changes over time in the OM